zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

   path: /assets/posts/github-actions/gh_actions.png
 ---

-# :round_pushpin: What's the point of Github Actions?
+# 📍 What's the point of Github Actions?

 Software projects are complex beasts with a multitude of moving pieces that can affect each other in surprising ways.
 If you're reading this then chances are, you've been part of such projects where you have to build and improve software